esmerek/terrific-zebra-dadb5/content/pages/services.md

         type: grid_item
     type: section_grid
 seo:
-  title: Services - Epic Fusion GmbH
+  title: Digital Transformation Offerings | Epic Fusion
   description: >-
     What we offer to move towards your digital tomorrow.
 Learn more on Cloud Enablement, Employee Experience, Agile Project Guidance and Application